Starwhooper/RPi-status-via-luma/README.md

 ### Case ###
 ![Display](https://cdn.thingiverse.com/assets/b8/cf/98/25/7c/featured_preview_RPiRack_with_lcd_and_fan.png)

-Your can get the STL File and more details regarding the Hardware here: https://www.printables.com/de/model/258934-raspberry-rack-mount-with-lcd-and-fan (thats the previous version, next is comming soon)
+Your can get the openSCAD or STL File and more details regarding the Hardware here: https://www.printables.com/de/model/300085